borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 borgmatic.
 So try leaving it out, or upgrade borgmatic!)

-By default, this will also prune any old backups as per the configured retention policy, and check backups for consistency problems due to things like file damage.
+By default, this will also prune any old backups as per the configured retention policy, compact segments to free up space (with Borg 1.2+), and check backups for consistency problems due to things like file damage.

 The verbosity flag makes borgmatic show the steps it's performing.
 And the files flag lists each file that's new or changed since the last backup.